Barrel Talks – Golden Demon Edition: Florian Wienand

 We know you don’t play Necromunda — but do you play any tabletop or digital games at all?
 Or is miniature painting your sole entry point into this world?

-I do have a Custodes and Tomb Kings army!
-But they have seen very little play.
-I'm definitely more of a painter than a player.
-I enjoy chess quite a lot!
-For anyone into it: Have a look at the Elephant’s Gambit.
-That's my painting style as a chess opening 🤪
+I enjoy chess quite a lot.
+For anyone into it: have a look at the Elephant’s Gambit.
+That is my painting style as a chess opening 🤪

 What would you say to someone who wants to take their painting from “good” to “competition-level”?

-Also give coaching a try and harass some pro painters for advice.
-They are most often happy to help!
+Also, give coaching a try and harass some pro painters for advice.
+They are most often happy to help.

 Are there any artists — from the miniature hobby or beyond — who influence your work or inspire you creatively?

-Also Wintergatan and the watchmaker Henri Maillardet!
+Also Wintergatan and the watchmaker Henri Maillardet.
 Just look them up.

 What’s next for you?
 Do you plan to enter Golden Demon again in the future?
 And if so, will it be another Necromunda project — or something entirely different?